Net Promoter Score® Example

 It’s based on the idea that the key indicator of satisfaction with your company, product or service is whether a customer will recommend a friend, family member, or colleague to use or purchase it.

-As far as NPS questions are concerned the key one you should be asking is “How likely is it that you would recommend our [company] [product] [service] to a friend or colleague? – and getting them to rate their response on a scale of 1 to 10.
+The common NPS question asks respondents, “How likely is it that you would recommend our [company] [product] [service] to a friend or colleague? – and getting them to rate their response on a scale of 1 to 10.

 Based on their answers, respondents are then placed into three groups, with those who’ve offered a rating of between 1 and 6 labelled as “detractors”, those between 7 or 8 “neutral” and those answering 9 or 10 “promoters”.